IjzerenHein/famous-map/docs/MapView.md

 Additionally it adds methods to set the position and zoom-factor of the map using transitions.
 Use `MapModifier` and `MapStateModifier` to place famo.us renderables on the map, much like google-maps markers.

+### Options

+**mapOptions**: Options that are passed directly to the google.maps.Map object.
+The options should include the 'center' and 'zoom'.

+**[id]**: Id of the DOM-element to use.
+When ommitted, a DOM-element is created using a surface.

 class MapView
 -------------